joelparkerhenderson/ways-of-working/README.md

 Please stop/freeze/wait: hold up your closed fist, fingers facing front.

+I'm typing in chat: show your hand and move your fingers as if you're typing on a keyboard.

 Time check: point at your wrist.
 This means please be aware that there's a time limit coming up.

 Time out: make the time out sign.
 This means conversation stops, and the facilitator takes over.